mshgayar/apache-kafka-zookeeper/README.md

       192.168.35.159  kafka03.lab.example.com kafka03

       2) ansible-playbook -i inventory kafka.yml -t common
-      The purpose of this role is to prepare the apache kafka cluster by installing required packages
+      The purpose of this role is to prepare the apache kafka cluster by installing required packages & java

       3) ansible-playbook -i inventory kafka.yml -t firewall The purpose of this role is to create new firewall services for both kakfka and zookeeper